Indigo dyeing and weaving instruction: traditional hand weaving techniques taught in rug, blanket and natural dyeing.

 at Flat Rock FARM, Lyme, CT

 This workshop gives weavers an opportunity to weave rag rugs on sturdy rug looms that will produce a tightly woven, durable rug that lasts for years.
 Bring your own cotton, linen or wool rags and we will cut and weave them on tabby or twill warps.
-We will focus on the most efficient cutting methods, tensioning the warp correctly, perfecting our beat and edges, and weaving sturdy headers that will beautify and protect the structural integrity of our rugs.
+We will focus on the most efficient cutting methods, tensioning the warp correctly, seamlessly splicing to avoid lumps, perfecting our beat and edges, and weaving sturdy headers that will beautify and protect the structural integrity of our rugs.

 Three-day workshop: This workshop is best suited for beginning weavers, as looms will be pre-warped at 26 inches wide in standard colors.
 (Usually ecru, one or two blues, and another popular color depending on my current projects.)
 You will design and weave a plain weave (tabby) rug.

 Four-day workshop: Experienced weavers, as well as beginners who want to learn the warping process, will have a choice of designing a solid, striped, multicolored or log cabin warp that you will wind and tie onto an existing warp.
 The current warp structures on my looms are tabby, straight and point twill, rosepath and goose eyes, but experienced students can arrange ahead of the class to have a warp threaded in double-bind or some other structure appropriate for rag weaving.

 Participants: Beginning to advanced weavers aged 12 and up.
 Class size is limited to 4 weavers.

 Fee: Three days: $755.00 Four days: $990.00 Fee includes meals 3 times a day.

 (CT Handweavers Guild members pay a reduced rate)